limodou/uliweb/README.rst

 * Simple and easy to use web framework.
 * Reusability and configurable are the main ideas about Uliweb.
-* The web framework should be flexiable and easy to extend.
+* The web framework should be flexible and easy to extend.

 Links
 --------